nicoleal/Thesis/README.md

       Tried to maintain future flexibility while considering code integrity.
 Provided four different constructors, the standard helper methods (minus toString(), which will be added when I decide upon what it should print and how), along with union, secede, deep clone, and deep copy methods.

+*14FEB16_v1*
+      Made additions to NODE CLASS, adding the "name" variable (to be passed into the constructor(s) from the eventual Tree Class)).
+      Added the COLORTEST CLASS for JUnit testing of COLOR ENUM.
+Passes 4/4 tests.
+Added the NODETEST CLASS for JUnit testing of COLOR
+      CLASS.
+Passes 0/0 tests.